syncfusion-content/windowsforms-docs/WindowsForms/PDFViewer/How-To/Get-document-information.md

 PdfViewerControl pdfViewer = new PdfViewerControl();

-//Loads the PDF document in PdfViewerControl
+//Loads the PDF document in PDF Viewer

 pdfViewer.Load(@"input.pdf");